 You will want to make sure that all these forms point to Klaviyo, so that new subscribers begin to flow effortlessly into Klaviyo and get added to the right Klaviyo lists.
 Check out these guides as a next step:

-- Add a Klaviyo Pop Up/Fly Out to your Shopify Store
+- Add a Klaviyo signup form to your Shopify store

 Shopify's "Accepts Marketing" Property

 When you connect Shopify, one of the properties synced from your store is whether each customer accepts marketing or not.
 It can be either true or false.
 To learn more about how the "Accepts Marketing" property is managed in Shopify, view their documentation.
 This property is always synced whether you subscribe customers who accept marketing to a list or not.

 The Accepts Marketing property that's synced to Klaviyo doesn't mean someone is or isn't subscribed to your newsletter.
 There are a few situations which can cause someone to have Accepts Marketing set to false, but they're still subscribed to your newsletter:

 - If a customers checks out and decides not to accept marketing then, but subscribes through a signup form later, they'll still be added your newsletter list.

 - If a customer checks out and does accept marketing, they'll be added to your newsletter list.
 If they check out again, they'll probably decide to not subscribe again since they're already subscribed.
 Depending on your checkout configuration, Shopify might see this as them not accepting marketing, but you probably don't want to treat not subscribing twice as an unsubscribe.
 In this case, we'll keep them on your newsletter list.

 Monitoring the Historical Data Sync

 Depending on how many orders, customers and products your store has, it can take from a few minutes to several hours to sync all of your data.
 Once the initial sync is complete, new data will sync to Klaviyo in real-time.
 To check the progress of the initial sync, click on the Metrics tab in the sidebar.